The Gospel of Thomas

 Despite its exclusion from the Bible, the Gospel of Thomas remains a powerful and thought-provoking text.
 Several recurring themes run through its 114 sayings.

-The Kingdom of God is within and among you
+The Kingdom of God is both within and without

 Self-knowledge as the path to life

 The text often links self-knowledge with salvation.
-To know oneself is to awaken to one’s true nature and relationship with the divine.
-Many sayings encourage readers to look within rather than relying solely on external authorities.
+To know oneself is to awaken to one’s true nature and relationship with the Living One.
+We are each facets of the whole

 Paradox, symbols and the unity of opposites

 The sayings frequently use paradoxical language – speaking of the first becoming last, the inside being like the outside, and light hidden in darkness.
-This symbolic style points to a deeper unity behind apparent opposites and invites contemplation rather than simple literal interpretation.
+This symbolic style points to a deeper unity in opposites and invites contemplation rather than simple literal interpretation.

 Jesus as revealer of hidden knowledge